Nobodyworld/app-accounting-modular/README.md

    ```bash
    python -m cli.demo_cli snapshot --base USD --commodity XAU --commodity XAG --format table
    ```
    The `--format` flag toggles between JSON and a friendly ASCII table so you can choose the representation that works best for demos, debugging, or documentation snippets.
 Input is validated before adapters run to save round trips.
+Pass `--include-diagnostics` to append health metadata such as missing sections, quote staleness, and active tax rules.
 3. Use the operational CLI to build snapshots with real providers (it auto-selects the first configured providers unless you pass explicit overrides such as `--fx-provider`):
    ```bash
    python -m cli.macli snapshot --base USD --commodity XAU --jurisdiction US --format table